xak2000/nomad/website/source/docs/job-specification/template.html.md

 written, they are parsed as `KEY=value` pairs.
 Those key value pairs are included in the task's environment.

-For example the following template stanza:
+For example the following template block:

 ```hcl
 template {